QuantEcon/lecture-source-py/source/rst/geom_series.rst

                      & = x_0 (1 + G R^{-1} + G^2 R^{-2} + \cdots ) \\
                      & = x_0 \frac{1}{1 - G R^{-1}} \end{aligned}

-where the last line uses the formula for an infinite geometric series
+where the last line uses the formula for an infinite geometric series.

 Recall that :math:`R = 1+r` and :math:`G = 1+g` and that :math:`R > G`
 and :math:`r > g` and that :math:`r` and\ :math:`g` are typically small
-numbers, e.g., .05 or .03
+numbers, e.g., .05 or .03.

 Use the Taylor series of :math:`\frac{1}{1+r}` about :math:`r=0`, namely,